Healthy Homes Assessment Pauatahanui

 What We Do

-As building inspectors we handle all components associated with expert home Inspections.
-We’re there to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the elements associated with professional home Inspections.
+We’re here to ensure that you make the best decision when buying your next home.

-We value your money and conduct detailed checks to ensure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing a home.
+We take your investment seriously We will conduct comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the exciting aspects of owning or purchasing a house.

-We offer a wide range of services to ensure you are fully informed about the condition of any property you may be considering buying or selling as well as additional services.
+We specialise in a range of solutions to make sure you are fully updated on the condition of any property that you might be contemplating buying or selling and also other services.

-With our systematic approach to your property inspection as well as the latest technology in software with digital photos embedded into the document, you can actually see any problems that might be discovered.
-With our comprehensive report, it’s not surprising that we get so many clients recommending our service to family and acquaintances.
+With our systematic approach to your property inspection and the latest software technology that incorporates digital images into the document, you are able to actually see any problems that might be identified.
+Through our detailed report, it’s easy to understand why we get so many clients recommending our services to their family and acquaintances.

 Get in Touch - Have Peace of Mind